colinbut/microservice-aws-ec2-setup/README.md

 This project provides the steps/methods required for setup an EC2 instance for running the microservice as defined in the [microservice-aws-demo](https://github.com/colinbut/microservice-aws-demo.git) project.

+The microservice can be a containerized or a non-containerized microservice.
+See [microservice-java](https://github.com/colinbut/microservice-java.git) & [microservice-nodejs](https://github.com/colinbut/microservice-nodejs.git) projects for more details on this.

 There are many ways to setup EC2 instances in AWS:

 1) via __AWS mamagement console__ creating from scratch